New Mexico Online Gambling

 Is any type of online gambling legal in New Mexico?

-New Mexico law does state that online gambling and betting is strictly illegal.
+New Mexico law does state that online gambling through various forms is strictly illegal.

 New Mexico is located in the southwestern United States and does border Mexico to the south.
 It also borders Oklahoma, Texas, and shares the Four Corners with Arizona, Utah, and Colorado.